 Once you’ve completed your exams and QWE, the SRA will assess your character and suitability to be a solicitor.
 This is to check you have the integrity to practice law in the working world.

 The first part of this process is a screening which includes a DBS (Disclosure and Barring Service) check.
 This makes sure you are suitable for working with young and/or vulnerable people.
 You’ll also need to complete an application which demonstrates your legal integrity according to the SRA’s set of rules.
 See ‘Good stuff from elsewhere’ for more on this.

-For more on how to get ahead in your soliciting career, head over to our Subjects library profile for Law and law studies where you’ll find guidance on how to gain relevant experience and make your university application stand out.
+For more on how to get ahead in your soliciting career, check out the Law and law studies profile in the Subjects library to find guidance on how to gain relevant experience and make your university application stand out.

 Good stuff from elsewhere